University of North Carolina at Chapel Hill

 Education

 Saddled with unprecedented student debt and facing questions about the value of higher education, young people care deeply about education policy.
 They want affordable college, better K-12 funding, and education that prepares them for modern economies.
 Many also support alternatives to traditional four-year degrees.
-Having experienced education during COVID-19, they're also attuned to issues around educational equity and access to technology.
 As Let Us Lead is an education and civic training program, we take feedback to our methods seriously and implement regular changes to our curriculum to best fit the times.

 Healthcare